 Then, the Confederation wishes, by a 2025, 0,5% to cover the consumption of national electricity or 300 GWh, thanks to the wind.
 This represents the work 189 wind turbines that could generate power between 12 and 25 cents Swiss franc (between 8 and 17 cents) the

-The selected sites for the installation of wind turbines are numerous: 96 sites in total, including 12 "priority" sites and 16 sites that already exist in the framework of a cantonal or municipal planning.
-The majority of these sites are located on the arc Jura and the Alps.
+The sites selected for the implementation of wind turbines are numerous: 96 sites in total, including 12 "priority" sites and 16 sites that already exist as part of a cantonal or communal planning.
+The majority of these sites are located on the Jura arc and the alpine arc.